 So do your research, but don't count your research as your novel writing time.
 And if you need to know the petticoat thing, make a note in your manuscript to look it up later.
 (TK is a great place marker if it helps.)

 Pro Tip: a great time to do research is after your first draft in preparation to write your second.

 The point is when you sit down for your writing session, it's time to write your story.
 Everything else, all other writing projects, should be set aside for outside your writing time.

 There have been a lot of comments on our Instagram posts lately about the perfect writing conditions.
 We'll post something about writing even if you don't feel like it, and inevitably someone will say they're waiting on “the same inspiration that started the story” or “for life to calm down.”

 Look.
 I get it.
-When the sun is shining, I’m in a great mood.
+When the sun is shining, I'm in a great mood.
 I have motivation for everything.
-When it’s dreary, I don’t.
-But I live in Ohio and if I waited for the sun to show its face before I got down to writing, I’d write maybe ten days a year.
-(Okay, that’s a bit exaggerated, but you get my point.)
+When it's dreary, I don't.
+But I live in Ohio and if I waited for the sun to show its face before I got down to writing, I'd write maybe ten days a year.
+(Okay, that's an exaggeration, but you get my point.)

 There are no “perfect” writing conditions.
 You either write—or you don't.